Maidstone services

 In June 1986 the Department of Transport confirmed their "M20 policy", which stated that they would be building a service area at Hollingbourne, and developers would be invited to bid for it.
 A public inquiry took place in 1988 where Esso's three proposals, as well as their objection to the Department of Transport leading the scheme, were all thrown out.
 The inspector considered building at Allington Quarry at M20 J5, but concluded it would be too expensive to build.

 With the Department of Transport looking to save time and money, having won the case, they later decided to award the contract directly to Esso under a new private initiative scheme, on the basis that Esso had demonstrated an interest in the land.
+Progress was delayed by the fallout from the High Court case over Clacket Lane, which criticised the Department's procedures, and concerns about the Channel Tunnel Rail Link.

-The design work for Hollingbourne (eventually opened as "Maidstone services") was all completed in Esso's name.
-They chose to partner with Roadchef to operate most of the site.
 Esso continued to run the petrol station, until they sold it to MRH, now MFG.

 Developments